jesterrr/CsdWriteUps/Day 14.md

 }
 ```

 So, to find a key to the app, we need a key that is 11 characters long.
-Since the code Obfuscates the input passcode using a bitwise XOR operation with `0x7F` and compares the result to a predefined obfuscated key.
+Since the code Obfuscates the input passcode using a bitwise XOR operation with `0x7F` and compares the result to a the obfuscated key.
 So, to find the key, we have to reverse the obfuscation.

 To do this, we can:
 1. Go on [CyberChef](https://gchq.github.io/CyberChef/).